kit-clj/kit-clj.github.io/resources/md/guestbook.md

 We can test that everything is working as expected by adding a comment in our comment form.
 ## Adding some tests

+Tests are found under the `test` source path.

 We can now run `clj -M:test` in the terminal to see that our database interaction works as expected.